troclaux/peso/README.md

 - workflow to pull from github origin and ecr to deploy application
   - ssh into ec2
     - how do i use .pem to ssh into ec2? copy file's content and paste into github's repo secrets
-    - how do i pass .env vars to dockerfile securely? aws secrets manager
   - pull container images from ecr
   - delete `docker-compose.yml` in ec2 instance
   - copy `docker-compose.yml` to ec2 instance